Best Careers for Women: Unconventional Jobs That Pay Well

 Forge a New Path and Change Your Future

-Pursuing non-conventional high-paying jobs for women is not just about shaping your future.
+Pursuing one of the non-conventional best-paying jobs for women is not just about shaping your future.
 You're also clearing the way for the other ambitious women behind you that want to follow your path.
 You can show young girls and women that they can break away from tradition and truly pursue whatever it is that fuels their passion no matter how unconventional it may be.

 So take your first step today and find the program that can help you set out in the right direction.
-Simply enter your zip code into the search box below to generate a list of programs that are offered in your area!
+Simply enter your zip code into the search box below to generate a list of programs that are offered in your area.
+Find the school that can help you achieve one of the best careers for women!

 1 Catalyst, "Women in Male-Dominated Industries and Occupations," website last visited on January 6, 2016.